 ×

-Akashi Kaikyo Bridge World Tour from Awaji Island
+Akashi Kaikyo Bridge World Climbing Tour from Awaji Island

-This is a moving tour that takes you to the main tower, which is about 300 meters above sea level, through a maintenance passageway that is normally inaccessible to public, to experience a 360° panoramic view.
-Visitors can enjoy the inside of the bridge and the spectacular view from the top, as well as interesting information about the difficulties faced during the construction period which only those who experienced the construction can tell you, and the ingenious technology used to maintain the world’s largest suspension bridge.
+The climbing tour takes you to the top of the main tower, about 300 meters above sea level, through a maintenance passageway that is normally inaccessible to the public.
+Visitors can not only learn about the bridge’s interior structures, but can also experience a spectacular 360° panoramic view from the top.
+In addition, you will be privy to fascinating information about the difficulties faced during the construction period from those who experienced the construction firsthand.
+You will also gain insights into the ingenious technology used to build and maintain what was, at the time of its construction, the world’s longest suspension bridge.

 The Unique Terroir Experience of Hyogo Prefecture on Awaji Island

-Once you ascend the stairs, you will enter a maintenance corridor.
-The mesh-like wire netting is 40 meters above the surface of the sea.
-This is the reason why we were told that those who are afraid of heights can cancel the tour even now.
-The suspension bridge is a little shaky because of the high-speed cars passing above.
-The suspension bridge is intentionally shaking to release the force.
+Once you have ascended the stairs, you will enter a maintenance corridor.
+The mesh-like wire netting is around 40 meters above the surface of the sea at this point.
+At this point, we were told that even here, it is okay for those who are afraid of heights to back out.
+The suspension bridge is a little shaky because of the traffic passing above.
+The shaking is intentional and helps to release all the forces involved.

 Boats sailing by can also be seen from above.
 The ocean extends on both sides as well.
 You can enjoy a special aerial walk while feeling the wind.
 Take your time while listening to the detailed explanation on the walkie-talkie.